IowaDave/RTC-DS3231-Arduino-Interrupt/README.md

 5. When the alarm happens, the DS3231 will pull the Arduino pin "low", that is, to near-zero voltage.
 6. The Arduino can detect this change and then "interrupt" the main loop to run the special code at that time.

 If you want the special code to run more than once, at intervals you specify, your code can do Step 3 again and set a new alarm.
-The Solution in this example interrupts the Arduino repeatedly, at 10-second intervals.
+The example sketch that accompanies this tutorial interrupts the Arduino repeatedly, at 10-second intervals.

 ## Resources